utkuufuk/reddit-scraper/README.md

 You can make scraper limit its search by a specific subreddit, or you can make it search all subreddits.

 #### Searching for a Keyword in All Subreddits
-For example, in order to search for the keyword **uzay** in all subreddits, run the command below:
+For example, in order to search for the keyword **uzay** in all subreddits, run the command below inside the root project folder:
 ``` sh
 python3 scraper.py --keyword="uzay"
 ```

 #### Searching for a Keyword in All Subreddits
-In order to search for the keyword **ayn rand** in the subreddit **r/objectivism**, run the command below:
+In order to search for the keyword **ayn rand** in the subreddit **r/objectivism**, run the command below inside the root project folder:
 ``` sh
 python3 scraper.py --keyword="ayn rand" --subreddit="objectivism"
 ```